-I can’t promise this will be my last peach post, but I’m definitely reaching my peach limit.
-Thanks to my literary mother who located this poem by Li-Young Lee, I can finally post some eloquent words in the name of my favorite summer fruit.
-“From Blossoms” is printed in Li-Young Lee’s first book of poems Rose (Boa editions, Ltd., 1986) From Blossoms
+I can’t promise this will be my last peach post, but I’m definitely reaching peak peach capacity.
+My literary mother sent me this poem, “From Blossoms,” which is in Li-Young Lee’sfirst book of poems Rose (Boa editions, Ltd., 1986).
+I thought it was so lovely, so I’m sharing it with you, too.

 From blossoms comes